Haefliger's differentiable cohomology: Overview of various characteristic classes

 \subsection{Abstract characteristic classes for foliations.
 Pseudogroups and $\Gamma$-structures}

-The abstract characteristic map for foliations is based on the reinterpretation of foliations as principal bundles where, instead of Lie groups as structure group,s one has to allow for pseudogroups/etale groupoids.
+The abstract characteristic map for foliations is based on the reinterpretation of foliations as principal bundles where, instead of Lie groups as structure groups one has to allow for pseudogroups/étale groupoids.

 To recall this we start from the very definition of (codimension $q$) foliations $\F$ on $M$: as partitions of $M$ by connected immersed submanifolds (leaves) of codimension $q$ which, locally, look like